 Q) Why is there no 3G/4G option for the Surface?

 Quick question regarding the cover.
-If you flip the cover back, say to rest the tablet flat on a surface or to hold it, is there a mechanism that disables the keyboard so that it’s not randomly typing?
+If you flip the cover back, say to rest the tablet flat on a surface or hold it, is there a mechanism that disables the keyboard so it’s not randomly typing?
 (This would be when the cover is flipped to the back of the device) permalink

 Q) USB Port, Battery Life, Flash Support, microSDXC

 - For how long have you been using one?
-Are there things that you used to do with your desktop PC or notebook that you now almost exclusively do with your Surface?
+Are there things you used to do with your desktop PC or notebook that you now almost exclusively do with your Surface?

-- At the keynote you guys said Surface with Windows RT will support microSD and Surface with Windows 8 Pro will support microSDXC, today I read that both will support microSDXC.. has this been changed?
+- At the keynote, you guys said.
+Surface with Windows RT will support microSD, and Surface with Windows 8 Pro will support microSDXC; today, I read that both will support microSDXC.. has this been changed?

 A) BrettO here – Thanks for the excitement!
 We certainly feel it.
-Lots of questions so let me do my best.
+Lots of questions, so let me do my best.

-- USB support – Numerous reports of 100’s of millions existing USB devices supported.
+- USB support – Numerous reports of 100’s of millions of existing USB devices supported.
 Printers, Keyboards, Cameras – yes.

 - Can I charge a phone – yes.

 - How long have I been using one – >> 6 month